02Bigboy/wekws/README.md

 | [**Paper**](https://arxiv.org/pdf/2210.16743.pdf)

-P||roduction First and Production Ready End-to-End Keyword Spotting Toolkit.
+Production First and Production Ready End-to-End Keyword Spotting Toolkit.

 The goal of this toolkit it to...